 P2P funding isn’t just for consumers seeking personal loans.
 Certain P2P platforms offer business loans at rates that range from as low as 4.99% to 29.99% APR.
 These loans require monthly payments, but they may be funded almost as quickly as cash advances for qualified business owners.

-Short-term business loans tend to be a better choice for many businesses.
+Short-term business funding tend to be a better choice for many businesses.
 This is due to the fact that many nontraditional funders are voluntarily disclosing APRs, fees and monthly payments.
 Contact First Down Funding for a full review and consultation about your financing needs

 Quick apply with First Down Funding today.
 We will deliver quickly all financing options and rates available for your business.